-Indonesia is a lower-middle-income country with a population of over 267 million.
+Indonesia is an upper-middle-income country with a population of over 267 million.
 A member of the Group of Twenty, it is among the world's 10 largest economies by purchasing power parity.
 Indonesia has made steady progress in human development and poverty reduction, but challenges remain: the prevalence of stunting and wasting are among the highest in the Association of Southeast Asian Nations, rates of overweight and obesity are increasing and micronutrient deficiencies are assumed to be high.
 Inequality in economic development, food security, nutrition and access to services persists across the different regions of the country, as does gender inequality.
 Indonesia is also exposed to the impacts of frequent disasters.

-At the time of writing, in May 2020, Indonesia was heavily affected by coronavirus disease 2019.
+At the time of writing, in August 2020, Indonesia was heavily affected by coronavirus disease 2019 (COVID-19), with an increase in cases and an impact on health and development.
 The crisis risks reversing decades of progress and exacerbating underlying inequality.
-The economic impacts of COVID-19 are far-reaching,1 with Indonesia's unemployment rate forecast to increase from 5.3 percent in 2019 to 7.5 percent in 2020.
+The economic impacts of COVID-19 are far-reaching, with Indonesia's unemployment rate forecast to increase from 5.3 percent in 2019 to 7.5 percent in 2020.